 1. Cooking and Baking

 In cooking and baking, recipes often need to be adjusted for different serving sizes.
-This involves multiplying fractions to scale the ingredients up or down.
+And this involves multiplying fractions to scale the ingredients up or down.
 Cross-canceling simplifies these calculations.

 Example: A recipe calls for 3/4 cup of flour, but you only want to make half the recipe.
 You need to calculate (1/2) * (3/4).